MileHacker Logo

 General Advice

-• Walk and utilize taxis; often more practical and time-effective for tourists focused on the medina.
+• Go on foot and utilize taxis; often more useful and time-efficient for tourists focused on the medina.

-• If needing to reach locations in the the new town or areas beyond medina gates, buses can be useful.
+• If needing to reach locations in the new city or areas beyond medina gates, buses can be useful.

 • Ask your riad or hotel staff for advice on specific bus lines and routes.